Inferior gluteal nerve: Function

-The major function of the gluteus maximus is to extend the flexed thigh and bring it inline with the trunk.
-It may prevent the forward momentum of the trunk from producing flexion at the supporting hip during bipedal gait.
-It is intermittently active in the walking cycle and in climbing stairs and continuously active in strong lateral rotation and abduction of the thigh and also stabilizes the femur on the tibia when the knee extensors are relaxed.
+The inferior gluteal nerve is the major innervation source of the gluteus maximus muscle, the function of which is extension of the flexed thigh and bringing it inline with the trunk.
+The gluteus maximus prevents the forward momentum of the trunk from producing flexion at the supporting hip during bipedal gait.
+The muscle is intermittently active in the walking cycle and in climbing stairs and continuously active in strong lateral rotation and abduction of the thigh and also stabilizes the femur on the tibia when the knee extensors are relaxed.
 In addition to this, the gluteus maximus has an important role during some activities like running or standing up.

-The gluteus maximus, a large muscle with numerous attachments, is a powerful extensor of the thigh or of the trunk lower limbs are in a fixed position.
-The gluteus maximus is also a strong hip stabilzer.
+As a large muscle with numerous attachments, is a powerful extensor of the thigh or of the trunk lower limbs are in a fixed position.
+It is also a strong hip stabilizer.
 It extends thigh at the hip, assists in laterally rotating the thigh.
 It contracts at heel-strike, slowing forward motion of trunk by arresting flexion of the hip and initiating extension.
 This movement prevents trunk from falling forward.

-Surprisingly, however, the gluteus maximus is not important posturally, is relaxed when one is standing, and is little used in walking.
+Surprisingly, the gluteus maximus is not important posturally, is relaxed when one is standing, and is little used in walking.
 It is employed in running, climbing, and rising from a sitting or stooped position.
 It also controls flexion at the hip upon sitting down.